Owner | Career Consultant | Coach

 But there were a a few candidates who I've interviewed that really stood out to me and got me excited.
 It wasn't because of their experience or skills.
 It was something else that they talked about.
 After they were interviewed by the hiring manager, he or she was was as excited as I was about the candidate.
 These folks were almost always the people who were offered the job.

-Today, you're going to read the secret.
+Today, you're going to read the secret to acing your next interview.
 Almost universally, you'll go straight to the top of the list for any job opening if you follow this advice.
 Are you interested?
 Keep reading then.

 Convince Them You Will Add to Their Situation